akosbalasko/yarle/README.md

 ## Version 2.4.1

-As a hotfix internal images are skipped to be referenced from the generated Markdown files.
+As a hotfix internal images (e.g. web clips) are skipped to be referenced from the generated Markdown files.

 ### Version 2.4.0